Complementary proteomic platforms: when adding the SomaScan® Assay to mass spectrometry research makes sense

 How the SomaScan Assay works

-The SomaScan Assay is based on SOMAmer® (Slow Off-Rate Modified Aptamer) reagents, which are aptamers that are custom engineered to have enhanced shape complementarity to their targets, as well as slow off-rates for longer target binding.
+The SomaScan Assay is based on SOMAmer® (Slow Off-Rate Modified Aptamer) Reagents, which are aptamers that are custom engineered to have enhanced shape complementarity to their targets, as well as slow off-rates for longer target binding.
 A universal polyanionic competitor further enhances specificity to the target protein.1,6,10

 The current menu offers 7,000 unique proteins that can be measured simultaneously in a small volume of sample, with effective detection of low and highly abundant proteins over a 10-log dynamic range (fmol – μmol).6,8,9 High-throughput profiling of the full menu or a customized subset can be performed with excellent reproducibility and industry-leading coefficients of variation around 5%.8,9,11,12